-KNES 333 Physical Activity for the Handicapped (3) Handicapped conditions, Federal and State regulations, implications for planning and implementing physical activity programs, evaluation strategies of assessing motor performance and the role of physical activity in educational programs for handicapped students.
+KNES 333 Physical Activity for Students with Special Needs (3) Implications of Federal and State regulations for planning and implementing physical activity programs for students with special needs.
+Evaluation strategies for assessing motor performance and the role of physical activity in educational programs for these students.